Phanisharan/Calendar-Application-For-Communication-Tracking/README.md

 - Ensure that your **API endpoints** are correctly linked to the frontend for seamless communication between the user interface and backend data.

 ---

-# Live App

-Check out the live version of the app [here](https://communication-tracker-pjfr.vercel.app/).

 ## **License**